-This is where data that is originally supposed to be protected, gets compromised due to lack of security measures.
+This is where data that is originally supposed to be protected, get compromised due to lack of security measures.
 This has been one of the most common types of vulnerabilities during the past few years.
-Particularly among the big scale companies.
+Particularly among large corporates.
+Example, the Equifax data breach in 2017.

 In an online environment, access control refers to a defined scope of available access for users on a web system.
-For example, the owner of the system may require full admin access whereas a regular user wouldn’t require such specific access at all.
+For example, the owner of the system may require full admin access where as a regular user would not require such specific access at all.
 Broken access control is a scenario where this defined scope of access is unavailable.
 As a result, malicious users may be able to get their hands on a web system.

 This is where attackers exploit any system misconfigurations that pertains to security.
 This ranges from unprotected files and directories to unpatched flaws.

 This is primarily injecting malicious client-side scripts into a website.
 XSS would use a website as a propagation method to distribute these malicious scripts.
-In case you’re curious, we’ve already talked about XSS back when Gmail posed a similar vulnerability.
+In case you're curious, you can find more details about cross-site scripting here.

 In this context, deserialization refers to the process of converting byte strings to objects.
 Insecure deserialization would offer attackers an opportunity to compromise systems.